 For a VPN that covers all these glaring weak spots, I recommend you try using ExpressVPN instead.
 It unblocks all major streaming platforms, has lightning-fast speeds across its massive server network, and uses top-grade security features to keep your online presence safe and anonymous.

+It is for streaming but not for security.
 Liberty Shield is great for streaming Netflix, Disney+, HBO Max, Hulu, Amazon Prime Video, and BBC iPlayer, plus its speeds are really fast.
 But it’s not the best option for security and live support.
 When it comes to speeds, Liberty Shield provided decent rates with slightly noticeable drops on outdated servers.
-It manages to unblock most streaming platforms, including Disney+ and Netflix.
-It did run into streaming lags a few times, but usually, you can easily fix this by changing servers.
+The support team was helpful and informative, but it can take a while to hear back from them.

 You can test all of Liberty Shield’s features for free by signing up for its 48-hour trial.
 Liberty Shield does require payment details when accessing this trial, but you can easily cancel the subscription using your account’s dashboard before the renewal date.